RyuZhihao123/CHITreeProject/README.md

 <div align=center>
 <img src="https://github.com/RyuZhihao123/CHI_DeepTreeSketch/blob/main/0-ack.png" width = "700" alt="ack" title="dasdasdsa title" align=center />
 <br/><center><b>Fig. 1.
 Several SIGGRAPH-level papers <a href="https://dl.acm.org/doi/abs/10.1145/3478513.3480486">[link]</a> also borrowed my tree modeling algorithm to synthesize the 3D tree dataset, because of the strong capability of my implementated system.</b></center>
-<br/><center><b>图1. 除了我们的CHI的提交之外，我们实现的树木建模算法也被一些SIGGRAPH论文(图形学顶会)所借用，用以生成他们所需的3D树木数据集（如上图）。</b></center>
 </div>
 <br/>

 **$\bullet$** In this algorithm, each species corresponds to one predefined string-based grammar set (a collection of production rules) which biologically defines a series of self-similar substructures of plants.
 The algorithm works as a parallel rewriting system to recursively expand each symbol into a longer production rule to iteratively form the tree structures.
 We can obtain any number of different tree variants of the same species by adjusting parameters and randomly selecting the production rules per iteration.

-Nowadays, due to the strong capability of parametric L-system, this algorithm has become one of the most popular approach to generate realistic 3D tree models for games or movies.
-And it has formed a huge algorithm set that contains many variants with unique features.  <a id="tool1"/>

 Considering that the Parametric L-system is not the main focus of our paper, and is a quite complicated algorithm framework that cannot be briefly summarized in a short manner, please refer to these relevant papers or articles for more details on its mechanism:
 [[Wikipedia: L-system]](https://en.wikipedia.org/wiki/L-system)
 [[A Tutorial Video on YouTube]](https://www.youtube.com/watch?v=ps7Mt1y1F48)